 Carnal Knowledge of Juvenile in Louisiana can be a Felony or a Misdemeanor Sex Crime.
 As far as clients are concerned, the most important difference between the 2 offenses is that a conviction of Misdemeanor Carnal Knowledge of a Juvenile does not require Sex Offender Registration and is expungeable, whereas Felony Carnal Knowledge of a Juvenile requires sex offender registration and the conviction is non-expungeable, however the felony offense is probatable — meaning the judge may suspend the sentence and order the defendant to serve a number of years of state probation in lieu of incarceration.
-It is also important to note that defendants who are serving time in DOC custody for Felony knowledge of a juvenile are not parole or good time eligible.
+It is also important to note that defendants who are serving time in DOC custody for Felony knowledge of a juvenile are neither parole, nor good time eligible.
 Therefore, the sentence will be served as flat time, even if the offender is sentenced to attempted carnal knowledge of a juvenile.

 Misdemeanor Carnal Knowledge of Juvenile occurs when a person who is 17 years of age or older has sexual intercourse, with consent, with a person who is 13 years of age or older but less than 17 years of age and when the difference between the age of the victim and age of the offender is greater than 2 years, but less than 4 years.
 It is important to note that this does not include spousal relationships and lack of knowledge of the juvenile’s age is not a defense.
 The statute can be found at La.
 R.S.
 14:80.1